-The response makes sense as vast budget cuts and dramatic staffing changes are limiting the supply of resources, while the demand for their work will not change.
+The response makes sense as the cuts and dramatic staffing changes are limiting the supply of resources, while the demand for their work will not change.
 In a recent survey of public sector professionals, 88% of HR professionals projected more work over the next three years but, across the same group, only 21% believed their resources would also increase.

 While not governed by the elections and political outlook, this requirement to do more without a concomitant increase in resources is happening across global business as well.
 Senior HR managers are under pressure to meet cost constraints and this has prompted over 80% of HR functions to embark on – or at least plan – HR transformations.